FSH101/Fonline-Android/README.md

 ### Known issues / next blockers
 - Gradle distribution download is blocked in this container; verify on a Windows host or CI with network access to ensure there are no further C++/linker errors beyond the fixed include/trait issues.

+### Fix log (2025-05-12)
+- Hardened `safe_numeric_cast` traits so only enum types instantiate `std::underlying_type`, avoiding Android/libc++ template failures while preserving the existing range checks.
+- Exposed `FO_GEOMETRY_MODE` in CMake and defined it for both the engine and JNI bridge to ensure `FO_GEOMETRY` is always supplied during Android builds.